stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

 2. Run `tofu apply`: This rebuilds login and control nodes only to the new image(s), and also updates the `hosts.yml` inventory file with the new compute node image IDs.
-The login nodes are unavailable to users at this stage and slurm jobs cannot be submitted.
+The login nodes are unavailable to users at this stage and Slurm jobs cannot be submitted.
 Running jobs will continue, but will not be able to complete.
 3. Run the `site.yml` playbook.
 This reconfigures the cluster as normal.
 At this point the cluster is functional again; login nodes are available, running jobs can complete and new jobs can be submitted.
 In this point the cluster is running in a split state:
    - Login and control nodes are on the new image, with new configuration
    - Compute nodes are on the old image, with new configuration

    This playbook also
    - Writes cluster configuration to an NFS share `/exports/cluster` on the control node (via the `compute_init` role).
    - Deploys and configures the RebootProgram (via the `rebuild` role).

 4. Submit rebuild requests using: